Prakort/leetqode/README.md

 ### Backend Deployment

 1. Set `DEBUG=False` in production
-2. Use PostgreSQL for production database
+2. Use PostgreSQL for production database (optional - SQLite works for small deployments)
 3. Set up proper environment variables
 4. Use a production WSGI server like Gunicorn
 5. Set up static file serving with WhiteNoise or CDN